Florida’s Jackson County: Cold Springs, Cool Caves, and Country Roads

 Nearly every driver on Highway 90 speeds across the bridge spanning Spring Creek, never considering what pleasures await below.
 In a small parking area on the south side of the roadway, people are inflating rafts, unloading kayaks, and walking down a shaded boardwalk to reach the cool, clear waters.
 A lock that often sends a torrent of rushing water downstream adds an extra kick to the flow of the creek, just enough to give the tubers and rafters and kayakers a little push as they start a slow, soothing, and meandering float from here to the Chipola River two miles away.
 That’s followed by another two-mile journey to Magnolia Point for a cruise of roughly four hours.
 So picture yourself in a float on this river…

-Note that on the north side of 90, Arrowhead Campground offers great camping, canoeing, kayaking, and swimming on crystal-clear Merritt’s Mill Pond that feeds Spring Creek.
+Note that on the north side of 90, Florida Caverns RV Resort offers great camping, canoeing, kayaking, and swimming on crystal-clear Merritt’s Mill Pond that feeds Spring Creek.

 Lakes, Springs, and Underwater Caverns